transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 - `identity.1.pem` with the name of the PKCS #1 private key `.PEM` file.
 - `identity.8.pem` with the name that you want to give your PKCS #8 private key `.PEM` file.

-Now, the private key can be used by the console.
+Now the private key can be used by the console.
 If you plan to include it in an [organization MSP](/docs/blockchain?topic=blockchain-ibp-console-organizations#console-organizations-build-msp) file, it needs to be encoded in base64 format.

 ### Option 1: Create a new peer or single-node ordering service using certificates from an external CA
 {: #ibp-console-adv-deployment-third-party-ca-create-peer-orderer}